 Andover is just a few miles from the Appalachian Trail.
 Secret waterfalls and swimming holes, desolate dirt roads for biking and hiking.... mountain tops covered with blueberries, fiddleheads, raspberry fields as far as your eye can see!
-If you long for the simple life, free from TV and gadgets and glowing screens full of nonsense, you need to come to Andover, where life is quiet and simple.
+If you long to "UNPLUG", you need to come to Andover, where life is quiet and simple.

 WE ARE PET FRIENDLY!

 SHOWER/compost toilet in cabin

 each RENTAL has a camp fire pit

 "Our daughter loved the loft and the hammock.
 We all loved the peace and quiet, the camp fires, and the cookouts on the deck.
 We had such a relaxing, fun time here and hope to stay again soon!"